25 Travel Trailer Must-Haves to Get on the Road Now

 3. Black Water Rinse Hose

 When you finish cleaning your tank, use a black water hose to rinse out your sewer kit and components.
-You can also use this hose to rinse the inside of your black water tank if you have a black water flush system.
+If you have a black water flush system, you can also use this hose to rinse the inside of your black water tank.

 Camco RhinoFLEX Gray/Black RV Water Tank Clean Out Hose